Bricktech2000/Notes/notes/improved family relationship vocabulary.md

 **pros**

-#todo rename all "benefits" to "pros" and all "limits" to "cons"

 see [[math notation]]

 let $m$ and $n$ be the two numbers representing the [[distance]] between two people in a family.